-Sometimes you come across a beautiful illustrated, well written and very interesting article, that I cannot get my eyes of.
+Sometimes you come across a beautifully illustrated, well written and very interesting article, that I cannot get my eyes off.
 This article is about the extraordinary beautiful jewelry of the women in Palmyra/Syria, quite a few years back in time.
 I spend some time in gorgeous Palmyra in the nineties and walking through the ruins and temples you can imagine how life was in the Roman time there.
 Knowing that a lot is destroyed by ISIS, I wanted to show you how it was in better times in Syria.
-Mariah Morales wrote this article for her thesis and she allowed me to copy it for this blog.
+Mariah Morales wrote this article for her thesis and she allowed me to copy it for this blog post.

 Adornment and Identity in Palmyra

 The identity of Palmyra as a city was quite unique compared to other cities nestled in the Fertile Crescent.
 The caravan city of Palmyra had a near-perfect Goldie Locks Zone of a geological niche.
 This intriguing city was located in the middle of the Syrian Desert and near enough to the Euphrates River to foster its growth into becoming one of these regions’ biggest and most influential trading cities.

 The Palmyrenes’ trade industry grew regionally and internationally due to Rome’s patronage and protection.
 The Roman Empire seized control over Palmyra in order to use the city as a tactical shield against the strong Parthian Empire located to the East.
 The map below illustrates Palmyras position between the Roman empire and the Parthian empire, and also Palmyra’s pivotal connection to the Silk Road.

 The Roman Empires’ presence in Palmyra did not deter the flow of trade coming from the strong adversarial Empire of Parthia.
 Many factors transformed this little caravan city into a very diverse yet at the same time a city populated by a people that expressed no reservations or conservations in the art of self-expression through their use of jewelry, and adornments.